Alejoho/first-repo/README.md

 # Our first-repo
-This is my "first" repo ever on GitHub
+This is my "first" repository(repo) ever on GitHub

 ## How to use the project
 This repo is for learning how to use GitHub.
 You can see how commits work, how